boxkite-ml/boxkite/README.md

 2. Does boxkite support adversarial detection?

 Adversarial detection concerns with identifying single OOD (Out Of Distribution) samples rather than comparing whole distributions.
-The algorithmis are also highly model specific.
+The algorithms are also highly model specific.
 For these reasons, we do not have plans to support them in boxkite at the moment.
 As an alternative, you may look into Seldon for such capabilities https://github.com/SeldonIO/alibi-detect#adversarial-detection.

 ## Contributors